IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

    *  The source file should be sample csv data matching the format defined for the Target table
    *  events.csv  to populate EVENTS table, full_customer_history.csv to populate FCH1
    *  *Note: you may need to have down loaded these tables to your workstation from ICPD For Data* ;
-   *  They are available in a datasets folder as part of the project where you have imported the correspoding ICPD IA addon
+   *  They are available in a datasets folder as part of the project where you have imported the correspoding CP4D_IA addon
    *  The default option (in the identify source files) that the source file is NOT originating in a PureData System for Analytics will be correct unless you are using an IBM Neteeza source system
 * Click the **next**  button to at bottom right to bring up the identify target panel
    *  Select your working schema from the list of schemas